 [AD 407] John Chrysostom on Ephesians 3:1

 He has mentioned Christ's great and affectionate care; he now passes on to his own, insignificant indeed as it is, and a very nothing in comparison with that, and yet this is enough to engage them to himself.
-For this cause, says he, am I also bound.
+For this cause, saith he, am I also bound.
 For if my Lord was crucified for your sakes, much more am I bound.
-He not only was bound Himself, but allows His servants to be bound also —"for you Gentiles."
-It is full of emphasis; not only do we no longer loathe you, but we are even bound, says he, for your sakes and of this exceeding grace am I partaker.
+He not only was bound Himself, but allows His servants to be bound also,-"for you Gentiles."
+It is full of emphasis; not only do we no longer loathe you, but we are even bound, saith he, for your sakes and of this exceeding grace am I partaker.

 [AD 407] John Chrysostom on Ephesians 3:1